reem-shaikh/70DaysOfCode/main/18-12/notes.md

 ## What is AJAX?
 its a technology which helps creating fast and dyanamic web pages.

-We can set AJAX through JQUERY and JS
+- A - Asynchronous
+- J - Javascript
+- A - and
+- X - XML

 1. AJAX stands for asynchronous Javascript and XML (Modern websites use JSON instead of XML for data transfer)
-2. AJAX is not a programming language, its set of existing technologies
+2. AJAX is not a programming language, its set of existing technologies, it can be set using
+- JS
+- JSON or XML
+- Jquery

 3. AJAX helps in fetching data asynchronously

 ##### How it works?